-As traders, what we have to remember is that we are trading the same data as everyone else in the world.
-Everyone else can see a previous peak in price or a previous trough.
-We all have the same price data (in general).
-We all understand support & resistance.
+As traders, we have to remember that we are trading the same German DAX as everyone else in the world.
+Everyone else with access to a charting platform can see the same German DAX price movements, the same previous peak in price and the same previous trough in price.
+We probably all have a basic understanding of support & resistance.
 So the idea is not to just draw some nice support and resistance lines and then trade when prices reach them because that’s only half the story.
-We have to learn to understand what is going on.
+We have to learn to understand what is actually going on.

 The theory goes on to discuss the main market cycles and how to identify them.
-Just be aware that markets do not start at any particular cycle and they do not necessarily follow any particular order.
-But understanding what they are and how to identify them, will assist you greatly with your trading.
+Just be aware that the German DAX does not start at any particular cycle and does not necessarily follow any particular order.
+But having an understanding about what they are and how to identify them, will assist you greatly with your DAX trading strategy.

 The Market Cycles: